10 Reasons an Independent Tied Scaffold Might Collapse

 10. Scaffold Erected By Incompetent Workers

 Finally, an independent tied scaffold can collapse if incompetent workers erect it.
-Employers must ensure that all personnel involved in erecting a scaffold are properly trained and competent in their role.
+Employers must ensure that all personnel erecting a scaffold are properly trained and competent.
 They should also be familiar with the relevant British Standards for working on scaffolds and any other health and safety regulations applicable to their work.